mokiat/java-data-off/README.md

 ### Maven
 The build framework that is used for this project is Maven but the resulting JAR library artefacts are not registered in any Maven repository at the moment.

-If you want to use the Maven dependency management to include the library to your project you will need to register the JAR manually to your local Maven repository.
+If you want to use the Maven dependency management to include the library to your project, you will need to register the JAR manually in your local Maven repository.
 You can read more about it at the following links.
 (I find the first one to do the job)

 * [http://maven.apache.org/plugins/maven-install-plugin/examples/custom-pom-installation.html](http://maven.apache.org/plugins/maven-install-plugin/examples/custom-pom-installation.html)
 * [http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html](http://maven.apache.org/guides/mini/guide-3rd-party-jars-local.html)